Skip to content

 “I would have loved to hear a snippet of the music of this person to see whether I like them or not before I join.
 A free trial, or an example of sort.. or a lot of detail about something before I put money behind it would be important to me.”

-“Suppose the personal recommendation from a friend or a voice you already know, a content creator you already trust is valuable to me.”
+“I would trust something, like.. a personal recommendation from a friend, or a voice I already know, a content creator I already trust.
+Given choice needs to be valuable to me.”

 Synthesising Interview Data